DimChig/Ditanks/README.md

 - I used python library pygame for it
 - All of collisions, camera movements, AI path generator was done from scratch by myself (that is why this project was a bit hard)
 - Everything is just in 2 .py files (I know that it is not good)
+- Around 2k lines of code

 Game Features:
-- Player hit points, bulletы ricochet, ultimate power (teleportation)
+- Player hit points, bullets ricochet, ultimate power (teleportation)
 - Enemy tanks AI (path generator, bullet trajectory)
 - Map generator
 - Progressively increasing level difficulty